NISCHALPI/Satellite-Navigation/README.md

 ## Slides
-Presentation sildes are included in {home}/slides folder.
-There are not ment for distribution.
+Presentation sildes are included in {home}/extra folder.
+These are not meant for distribution.
 Please use it only as reference.